deltachat-bot/forumbot/README.md

 ### Building from source

-After building the frontend, to build the bot, execute in the project root folder:
+Execute in the project root folder:

 ```
-go build -o dist/ ./...
+goreleaser build --snapshot --clean --single-target
 ```

+The output binary will be in the `dist/` folder

 ### Releasing